ajdavis2424/angular_quiz_app/README.md

 # AngularQuizApp
+This is an Code Quiz App displaying my ANgular and Typescript skills!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Link to deployed website

 ## Code scaffolding